Pedestrian Injury Lawyers Serving Southern California including San Diego, Dana Point and Los Angeles Areas

 Whether you have been injured or a loved one has been killed in a pedestrian accident, it is critical that you take action to enforce your legal rights.
 Pedestrian accidents often leave victims with significant losses – losses that far exceed what most people think of when they think about the costs associated with a traumatic accident.

-Experienced Personal Injury and Wrongful Death Lawyers in Dana Point, CA
+Experienced Personal Injury in Dana Point, CA

 At Neale & Fhima, we guide our clients through the process of understanding their legal rights, and we fight to make sure that they receive the largest possible settlements and verdicts for their losses.
 This includes fighting for compensation in cases involving car accidents and other pedestrian-vehicle collisions.
-Our experienced attorneys handle both personal injury and wrongful death claims for victims and their families.We have been representing accident victims in Southern California for more than 40 years, and we have a 99 percent success rate in helping our clients secure fair compensation.
+Our experienced attorneys handle personal injury claims for victims and their families.We have been representing accident victims in Southern California for more than 40 years, and we have a 99 percent success rate in helping our clients secure fair compensation.
 This has resulted in more than $50 million in total recoveries for our clients’ losses.

 Checklist for Pedestrian Accident Victims